TritonDataCenter/manatee/docs/man/manatee-adm.md

 cluster changes topology while we are composing our promotion request.

 Any warnings or errors reported by the cluster will result in a failed promotion request.
-It is possible to ignore these warnings with the `--ignoreWarnings` flag, but the reported warnings should be carefully reviewed before ignoring them.
-The promotion request will also fail if the cluster is experiencing an unacceptable amount of lag in seconds, with the acceptable amount of lag being defined by the `--lagInSeconds` flag (default is 5s).
-Note that this lag must also be accompanied by a difference in reported sent and flush LSNs of the replication stream, indicating that the upstream peer is taking writes.
+It is possible to ignore these warnings interactively at a prompt, but the reported warnings should be carefully reviewed before ignoring them.

 Example usage: